Samurai Trilogy

-Together, they are a trilogy following the character growth of Musashi from brash—yet strong—young soldier to thoughtful and introspective samurai.
+Together, they form a trilogy that follows the development of Musashi from a young soldier to a more reflective samurai.

 The choreography for the films was by Yoshio Sugino of the Tenshin Shōden Katori Shintō-ryū.

 Reception and influence

 Samurai I won the 1955 Academy Award for Best Foreign Language Film.

 In a review almost 60 years after the release of the trilogy, the late academic and film critic Stephen Prince noted "the absence of gore" in the films: "Severed limbs and spurting arteries hadn't yet arrived as a movie convention, and the fights in The Samurai Trilogy are relatively chaste, not showing the carnage that such duels would have actually resulted in".

 The trilogy became an influence for future films.